dylan-thegreenone/Imagine2022-Embedded/HACKING/README.md

 # Contributing to this project

 First of all, thanks!
 Second of all, this is pretty much just a stub right now, but here's how you use the Dockerfile.
+Note that this is only for development.

 ## Dockerfile
 If you need to install podman, check the [podman documentation](https://podman.io/getting-started/installation.html).